imagej/imagej.github.io/_pages/plugins/interactive-marker-controlled-watershed.md

 -   **Calculate dams**: un-check this option to produce segmentations without watershed lines.
 -   **Connectivity**: voxel connectivity (4-8 in 2D, and 6-26 in 3D).
 Selecting non-diagonal connectivity (4 or 6) usually provides more rounded objects.

-**Finally, click on “Run” to launch the segmentation**.
-If your segmentation is taking too long or you want to stop it for any reason, you can do so by clicking on the same button (which should read “STOP” during that process).
+**Finally, click on "Run" to launch the segmentation**.
+If your segmentation is taking too long or you want to stop it for any reason, you can do so by clicking on the same button (which should read "STOP" during that process).

 ### Results panel